Gravitational waves from burdened primordial black holes dark matter: Introduction

-However, it was recently shown that quantum memory burden effect could significantly suppress the evaporation of black hole after its half-decay time \cite{Dvali:2020wft}.
+However, it was recently shown that quantum memory burden effect could significantly suppress the evaporation of black hole after its half-decay time \cite{Dvali:2020wft,Dvali:2024hsb}.
 The half-decay time is defined as the time when the black hole has lost half of its initial mass due to evaporation and its Bekeinsgtein-Hawking entropy, which is defined as $S_{\rm BH}=4\pi GM^2$ in natural units \cite{Bekenstein:1973ur}, reduces to a quarter of its initial value: $M\rightarrow M/2,\ S_{\rm BH}\rightarrow S_{\rm BH}/4$.
 The basic idea is that, because the information capacity of the black hole is reduced, some initially-gapless memory modes will acquire energy gaps due to the reduction of the number of soft gravitons.
 As a result, it costs much more energy to emit any further Hawking radiation and therefore creates a ``burden" that prevents further decay of black hole.
 In particular, the evaporation rate is suppressed by a factor $S_{\rm BH}^{-k}$, where $k\geq 0$ and is a free parameter.
 As shown in \cite{Alexandre:2024nuo,Thoss:2024hsr}, this effect opens up a new mass window below $10^{10}\rm g$ where PBH evaporates partially until its half-decay time and then becomes stabilized to be DM.

-In this paper, we wish to compute the gravitational wave (GW) spectrum associated with the formation of PBHs in this new mass window.
+If this novel quantum effect of black hole turns out to be true, it would be natural and interesting to study various resulting phenomenologies.
+For example, DM production or baryogenesis from evaporation of burdened PBHs has been studied in \cite{Haque:2024eyh,Barman:2024iht}.
+A PBH dominated era can also produce gravitational wave (GW) due to number density fluctuation when the PBHs evaporate \cite{Papanikolaou:2020qtd,Papanikolaou:2022chm}, which is useful in probing primordial non-Gaussianity \cite{Papanikolaou:2024kjb,He:2024luf}, and so modified Hawking evaporation would also lead to modified GW spectrum \cite{Balaji:2024hpu,Bhaumik:2024qzd}.